Reaper-ai/ML_AI/README.md

  ## Rnn
 RNN from scratch made only using basic nn.module terribly slow due to python loops, so dummy data is used

+# Seq2Seq
+Sequnce to Sequence encoder-decoder with LSTM, BLEU caps at 14, but loss rises ?

+# TRansformer
+Data is simple so the transformer overfits. adding even a signle dropout causes Bleu to fall to 0 aand loss to spike